Diamonds: the symbol of love, the symbol of wealth; and now, the symbol of what some might call an FTC scandal?

 For those of you that don’t know, the Federal Trade Commission, aka the FTC, is “is a bipartisan federal agency with a unique dual mission to protect consumers and promote competition.”
-In other words, these are the people who come after companies when they are using unfair competitive tactics in their advertising or are straight up lying to consumers about what their product actually is or does.
+In other words, these are the people who come after companies when they are using unfair business practices in their advertising, including straight up lying.
 If you claim to be “all-natural” on your label, you better believe the FTC is going to double-check to make sure you really are.

 According to Yahoo!
-Finance, the FTC issued warning letters for misleading advertising practices to eight lab-grown diamond companies, one of which is Diamond Foundry, backed by Leonardo DiCaprio.
+Finance, the FTC issued warning letters for misleading advertising practices to eight lab-grown diamond companies, one of which is Diamond Foundry- a diamond company backed by Leonardo DiCaprio.

-DiCaprio is not only an award-winning actor but also a well-known environmentalist and conservationist.
-Diamond mining has been known to have a negative impact on the environment as it causes issues like earth displacement, deforestation, and energy and water usage.
-Lab mined diamond companies intend to be the more “eco-friendly” option, which makes DiCaprio the perfect investor and consequential face of such a brand.
+Leonardo DiCaprio is not only an award-winning actor but also a well-known environmentalist and conservationist.
+Diamond mining has been known to have a negative impact on the environment as it causes issues like earth displacement, deforestation, and energy as well as water usage.
+Lab mined diamond companies are intend to be the more “eco-friendly” option, which makes DiCaprio the perfect investor and consequential face of such a brand.

-The FTC directed these companies to their Green Guides that advises brands on how to market and “quantify their claims to avoid deceiving customers,” according to Forbes.
+The FTC directed these green marketing companies to their Green Guides that advises brands on how to market and “quantify their claims to avoid deceiving customers,” according to Forbes (for more information on green marketing, click here).
 What the FTC wants is for these companies to prove that their diamond sourcing is more eco-friendly than that of mined diamonds.

 Regarding the mining issue, the FTC noted that these brands needed to clearly disclose in their advertising that these diamonds are in fact made in a lab, not mined.
 Ada Diamonds specifically was flagged by the FTC because of its advertising campaign that featured a lab diamond hashtag, which is not enough of a disclosure that is compliant with FTC standards.